Deepspin/style/00-index.html.md

 ---
-title: Welcome to the vanilla Content Style Guide
+title: Welcome to the Vanilla Content Style Guide
 layout: article
 ---

 This style guide was created for  employees, but we hope it’s helpful for other content and communications teams too.

-## If you work at here.
+## If you work here.

 This is our company style guide.
 It helps us write clear and consistent content across teams and channels.
 Please use it as a reference when you’re writing for us.